smapiot/piral/src/packages/piral-blazor/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-blazor` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core`.

-The set includes an Blazor loader and converter for any component registration, as well as a `fromBlazor` shortcut together with a `blazor-extension` web component.
+The set includes an Blazor loader and converter for any component registration, as well as a `fromBlazor` shortcut together with some Blazor component coming in the `Piral.Blazor.Utils` NuGet package.

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

 ## Documentation

 The following functions are brought to the Pilet API.

+### `defineBlazorReferences()`

+Adds the URLs to additional DLLs that need to be referenced for obtaining the Blazor components.
+At best this uses `require.resolve` to get the URL from the bundler.

 ### `fromBlazor()`